DarkAsMySoul/Python-stuff/Readme.txt

 I couldn't say that it was finished, and I want to add more to it in future.

 Changelog:
+v1.3: Input no longer throws errors or breaks execution.

-Implemented measure to better catch errors, especially relating to input
+v1.2: Implemented measure to better catch errors, especially relating to input.

-Known bugs:
-Strong possibility of encountering a recursion error after encounter 90.